davidcassany/elemental/docs/configuration-directory.md

   * `files` - If present, all the files, directories, and subdirectories in this directory will be available at firstboot on the booted system.

 Note that attempting to write to read-only directories (e.g., `/usr`) from a custom script will fail.

-Additionally, a couple of commonly used directories (namely `/home` and `/opt`) must be explicitly mounted, as they are not available during the initramfs stage.
-It is therefore crucial to also unmount these directories at the end of the respective scripts.
+Check [Filesystem Modes](./filesystem-modes.md) for more information on the filesystem layout and which paths are writable.

+It is crucial to perform cleanup (unmounting) in every script that involves mounting a specific path.